APS For Oculus

 You may also wish to enable the SteamVR null-driver to avoid HMD errors.

-Note: If you notice SteamVR status reports "Standing By" and trackers are not responding, try closing the APS Tracker Data Server and start the server again.
+Note: If you notice SteamVR status reports "Standing By" and trackers are not responding (all False), try closing the APS Tracker Data Server and start the server again.

 Tracker Setup